 In short, proactive HVAC system upgrades and maintenance saves money and expands the return on investment, while allowing system improvements to be budgeted and strategically planned, all of which benefit your business.

 How do you decide if the benefits outweigh the costs?

 Many building managers and owners suffer from a condition we call “cost myopia.”
 Once the price tag is in front of their eyes, that is all they see, and it clouds their judgment, resulting in less-than-ideal decisions for the business’s long term success.

 To prevent short-termism from controlling the decision-making process, stakeholders need to focus on their bottom line.
 While everyone’s bottom line is specific to their situation, here a few points to consider when evaluating HVAC needs:

 - HVAC equipment can provide service for 15 to 30 years or more.
 This long-term commitment means a quality design may take precedence over cost.

 - Lifetime operating costs usually far exceed initial equipment costs.
 Incremental investments upfront can result in long-term operating cost reductions.

 - Create a budget and plan for upgrades and replacements ahead of time.
 Planning improves the likelihood that the replacement or upgrade will meet your needs in the long run.

 - Identify how HVAC is integral to your business or how it aligns with your business goals.
 Consider the value a good HVAC system has for your operation in real-world dollars and cents.

-Consider an operational assessment to see how an HVAC upgrade would impact your “bottom-line”.
+Consider an operational assessment to see how an HVAC upgrade would impact the “bottom-line” at your Chicago area facilitiy.
 Our team of experts can provide a thoroughly researched business case outlining recommendations and their impact on cost of ownership, building performance and property value.